 The garage can be completely separate from the house or it can be connected by an interior door.
 Sometimes, the garage can take other functions, for example, it can also be used for storing various tools that are necessary for the upkeep of the home.
 However, if there’s a separate shed in the garden, the garage can just be a room for storing vehicles and automotive accessories.
 Many people use garage as workspaces, studios, and many other purposes.

 As you can see, there are many different types of rooms in a house.
-Depending on the house’s architecture and size, you can make any type of room according to your preferences.
+Depending on the house’s architecture and size, you can make any room type according to your preferences.

 If your home is relatively smaller, then several important functions can be combined in a single room.
 A dining room can be in the kitchen, it can also even be connected to the living room.
 Similarly, the living room can be used as the home theater, a library, an office, and even a guest room.